 4. Why do we have his (Neanderthal) mutations, but he doesn’t have ours (modern man)?
 Answer: He is our common ancestor [only through interbreeding; not as an originator]

 5. Why did Neanderthal not interbreed with modern man?

-Answer: He couldn’t; Neanderthal and modern man were separated by the flood [incorrect].
+Answer: He couldn’t; Neanderthal and modern man were separated by the flood [disagree].

 6. Why are Neanderthal’s remains found in so many divers locations?
-Answer: The flood deposited them there [incorrect in part – Neanderthal and Denisovans lived worldwide].
+Answer: The flood deposited them there [disagree in part – Neanderthal and Denisovans lived worldwide prior to the flood].

 7. Why is Neanderthal physiologically and anatomically superior?

 Answer: His DNA was superior [different] and not subject to the second curse.